Trudeau prepares for first meeting with Trump

 CANADIAN NEWS YOU SHOULD KNOW

 > Prime Minister Justin Trudeau continues his tour of the North in the Northwest Territories today.
-He has a busy schedule lined up for next week: He will meet U.S. President Donald Trump in person on Monday for the first time since he took office, then head to Germany on Thursday and Friday, then he is off to Sweden from Feb.
+He has a busy schedule lined up for next week: He will meet U.S. President Donald Trump in person on Monday for the first time since he took office, then head to Germany on Thursday and Friday.
+In related travel, Governor-General David Johnston is off to Sweden from Feb.
 19 to 23 for a state visit.

 > In Iqaluit yesterday, Mr. Trudeau defended his abandoning of electoral reform by suggesting it would elevate fringe voices in Parliament.
 “Do you think that Kellie Leitch should have her own party?” he told voters.

-Note: Editor's Note: Editor's note: An earlier version of this article said the Prime Minister is travelling to Sweden later this month.
-In fact, it is Governor-General David Johnston who is going.Report Typo/Error